redhat-cop/microsegmentation-operator/README.md

 Pod label selectors and namespace label selectors are in OR with each other.

-These annotation are here to provide a bit of flexibility but if you find yourself making high use of these annotation, you have probably outpassed the utility of this operator and you should probably create NetworkPolicy direclty.
+These annotations are here to provide a bit of flexibility but if you find yourself making high use of them, you have probably outpassed the utility of this operator and you should probably create NetworkPolicies direclty.

 ## Examples